lucydot/ChooChoo/docs/instructors/setup.md

 ## 3. Specify ChooChoo settings

 All ChooChoo settings are contained within `./instructor/settings.yml`.
-This is a yaml file;  if you are unfamiliar with yaml you can read more about the syntax on the [Tools page](./tools.md).
+This is a yaml file.
 You can edit plain text files (yaml or Markdown) directly in the Github interface on your web browser without downloading anything.

 !!!
 Important